Characterizing the quantum field theory vacuum using temporal Matrix Product states: Introduction

 \section{Introduction}

-In this paper we focus on the continuous limit of a lattice model using tensor networks.
-Tensor networks allow to encode equilibrium states of many-body quantum systems described by local Hamiltonians with modest computational resources \cite{B+68,B+78,OR+95,NO+96,VMC+08,V03,V04,DKS04,V07,OV08,JOV+08,OV+09,RO+11,RO+14,HCO+11}.
-They can be used to encode both quantum states, or to represent classical partition functions as a result of the well-known classical to quantum correspondence, based on the path-integral formulation of quantum mechanics.

-The success of tensor networks started with White's DMRG algorithm that, as of today, is still the best numerical tool to characterize strongly-correlated systems in 1D \cite{W+92,W+93,S+11,M+07,M+08}.
-They soon were extended to higher dimensions and connected with the theory of entanglement in many-body quantum systems that was being developed in parallel by the quantum information community \cite{VLR+03,TOI+08,PMT+09,NOHMA+00,NOHMA+01,VC+04,LN07,JWX08,GLW08,ECP+09,CCD12,SW+12,PBT+15}.
+Tensor networks can efficiently encode equilibrium states of quantum many-body systems described by local Hamiltonians \cite{B+68,B+78,OR+95,NO+96,VMC+08,V03,V04,DKS04,V07,OV08,JOV+08,OV+09,RO+11,RO+14,HCO+11}, as well as classical partition functions obtained from the quantum-classical correspondence.
+This was first realised in White's density matrix renormalization group algorithm that, as of today, remains the best numerical tool for characterising strongly correlated one-dimensional (1-D) quantum systems \cite{W+92,W+93,S+11,M+07,M+08}.
+Tensor network approaches were soon extended to higher dimensions and connected with theories of entanglement in quantum many-body systems being developed simultaneously in the quantum information community \cite{VLR+03,TOI+08,PMT+09,NOHMA+00,NOHMA+01,VC+04,LN07,JWX08,GLW08,ECP+09,CCD12,SW+12,PBT+15}.

-In recent developments, tensor network have been used to study continuous quantum field theories (QFT).
-Rather than starting from a lattice model, one can indeed start from a continuous Hamiltoninan describing a QFT and formulate a variational calculation in order to express the vacuum of the QFT as tensor network \cite{VC+11,HCOV+13,HOVV+13,MHO+13,JBHO+15,BHVVV+16,DHVR+17,GRV+17,GV+18,TC+18,HFV+18}.

-Here we extract the matrix product state of a (1+1)D QFT vacuum by starting from a lattice model and constructing explicitly its continuous limit.
-The standard way for doing this is to reduce the lattice spacing while approaching a quantum critical point as customary in the context of building the continuous limit of lattice field theory\cite{MM97}.
-This entails two limits, the lattice spacing $a$ going to zero, and the correlation length $\xi$ going to infinity as we approach the critical point.
-The two limits needs to be taken in parallel, by keeping their product $a\xi$ constant fixed to the desired physical value.

-In the context of tensor networks, this procedure can be considerably simplified by observing that, in order to extract the ground state of a lattice system, we usually perform an imaginary time evolution.
-A $D$ dimensional system thus actually becomes $D+1$ dimensional once we include the imaginary time.
-The evolution along the imaginary time is performed by first breaking it in small time steps.
-Each small step is then approximated by using a Suzuki-Trotter decomposition \cite{S90,S91}.
-The decomposition becomes more and more accurate as the small time steps tend to zero.
-Reducing the time steps, thus can be seen as analogous to taking the continuous limit along the time direction, something that Hastings had already observed in Ref. \cite{HM+15}.

-This observation can be exploited in order to extract a continuous MPS along the time direction that we call tMPS.
-The standard QFT vacuum to vacuum transition probabilities can thus be expressed as the norm of the tMPS state.
-Beside this fact, in general the tMPS encodes a different state from the ground state MPS of the discretized field theory that can be represented as a standard MPS by, e.g., performing the imaginary time evolution of a random initial MPS for very long times.

-If the system possesses a Lorentz-invariant critical point, however, the tMPS and the standard ground state MPS, at the critical point, are related by a trivial non-universal re-scaling factor.
-In these specific cases, the tMPS thus encodes the continuum limit of the ground state of the discretized field theory, that is the tMPS represents the vacuum of the QFT.